Key takeaways:

 How to measure customer experience step by step

 You’ll use a simple flow that translates customer experience metrics into practical actions.
-Work on one fix at a time, remain consistent, let the numbers point to the next fix.
+Work on one fix at a time, remain consistent, and let the numbers point to the next fix.

 Here’s the plan you’ll follow: